Megunolink/MLP/README.md

 1. Select the Arduino program's project in the Property Manager
 1. Click the "Add existing property sheet" on the Property Manager toolbar.
-1. Browse to the library project and select the file named <library-project>.props
+1. Browse to the library project and select the file named MLPLib.props

 Now building the Arduino Program will also build the referenced libraries.
 The libraries will pick up the hardware settings (CPU, clock frequency etc) from the Arduino Program.
 This means if you have one program targeting a Mega and another targeting the Uno, both can use the same Arduino Library project